The Smithsonian National Postal Museum a house of Postal history and philately.

 The Museum is dedicated to the preservation, study and presentation of postal history and philately.

-Today lets have a tour to Smithsonian National Postal Museum to learn more about postal history, stamp collecting and philately.
+Today lets have a tour of Smithsonian National Postal Museum to learn more about postal history, stamp collecting and philately.

 History of Smithsonian National Postal Museum

-The National Postal Museum, was established through joint agreement between the United States Postal Service and the Smithsonian Institution and opened in 1993.
+The National Postal Museum was established through a joint agreement between the United States Postal Service and the Smithsonian Institution and opened in 1993.

 The Museum is located in the historic City Post Office Building, constructed in 1914 and served as the Washington, D.C., post office from 1914 through 1986.